neetoons/pawn-android-toolchain/README.md

 3. Open the **AcodeX Terminal** (it may connect automatically).
 4. Execute `startalpine`.
 5. Navigate to your project folder using `cd` in the `/sdcard` directories.
 ---
+## SAMP/OPEN.MP Server installation

+Enter the command `install-omp` or `install-samp` to easily download the SA-MP/OPEN.MP server for Linux into your gamemode.

+---
 ## Why is Alpine Linux used?
 The use of Alpine Linux is because the pawncc compiler does not work correctly (on other systems, implicitly), this is a problem that will possibly be solved in the future.
 Also, it is easier/more convenient to install other programs.